netdata/netdata/libnetdata/dyn_conf/README.md

 - `JOB_NAME` is the name of the job.
 - `STATUS` is one of `stopped`, `running`, or `error`.
 - `STATE`, just send zero.
 - `REASON` is a message describing the status.
-If OK you might prefer no reason in which case it is preferable to omit this parameter altogether (as opposed to sending empty string `""`).
+In case you don't want to send any reason string it is preferable to omit this parameter altogether (as opposed to sending empty string `""`).

 ### Commands plugins must serve